 Make this fennel-crusted salmon for a fast but fancy weeknight meal.
-Paleo and gluten-free.
+Whole30, Paleo and Keto-friendly.
 Fennel and salmon are a match made in heaven.
 Ready in less than 30 minutes!

 I first published this baked salmon recipe in 2015.
 It’s a favourite of ours, so I’ve updated this post and bumped it up to the top!